-With just 20 per cent of buying decisions based on pure logic, the psychology of marketing requires understanding.
-Psychology is the science of the mind and behaviour.
-Emotions and biases frequently influence our buying decisions.
-Whether we realise it or not, around eight out of 10 b
+With just 20 per cent of buying decisions based on pure logic, the psychology of marketing, i.e. the role the mind plays in buying decisions, requires understanding.
+Psychology is the science of the mind and also behaviour.
+Whether we realise it or not, emotions and biases frequently

-Comparing Quantitative Research Survey Modes: Online vs. Telephone vs. Face-to-face; Which is top dog?
-Recent OFCOM Research (1) highlighting that 71% of the UK receive 9 nuisance calls a month, and that telephone is the #4 culprit, questions whether this mode has had its day?
-Bu
+Comparing Online vs. Telephone vs. Face-to-face Quantitative Research Survey Modes; Which is top dog?
+Recent OFCOM Research (1) highlighted that 71% of the UK receive 9 nuisance calls a month.
+Also that telephone is the #4 culprit.
+This questions whether this quantitative resear

 How behavioural economics can help marketers The labelling effect, recently discovered by behavioural economists, gives marketers another weapon in their arsenal of influencing techniques.
 Even small labelled promotions (vouchers to spend on certain items) shift spending patterns disp